NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 # Implementation Status {#implementation}

 * Knot DNS has support for D-Bus notifications (See (#dbus)) for significant server and zone events with the "`dbus-event`" configuration parameter since version 3.1.6 [@?Knot-DNS-3.1.6]
+* NSD has a feature branch [@?NSD-oops-branch] where work is being done on the implementation

 # IANA Considerations {#iana}